studios for artists and creative businesses

 Wednesday, October 19th, 2016

-Premium Men’s Grooming Products
+Totem Wolf – Premium Men’s Grooming Products

 Totem Wolf has become recognised as a leading artisan business, creating and supplying premium men’s grooming products especially to a very select group of males…the bearded kind!

-“ Having had face fur in one form or another for almost all my life, when I created Totem Wolf and our sister company Soap Deluxe, I had in mind a brand that would create products that would nourish and help me to avoid all the chemicals and nasty additives in commercial products and give me something 100% natural, using top quality raw materials.
-I wanted my own “sniffs” I wanted to use essential oils rather than synthetic fragrances so I set off on a mission.”
+“ Having had face fur in one form or another for almost all my adult life, when I created Totem Wolf and our sister company Soap Deluxe, (now rebranded as Kintsugi Soap Company), I had in mind a brand that would represent quality, high-end products, that would avoid all the chemicals and nasty additives in commercial products, something natural using top quality raw materials.

 In April 2015, just after celebrating my 60th birthday, Totem Wolf found a new home, here at AWOL Studios.
 With the energy and creative vibe from individuals already in the mill, Totem Wolf is set for even bigger and greater heights!
 It’s an inspiring place and atmosphere.